The $30M Food Transformation Centre

 • Cost per meal climbs with demand

-• Agency wait-time risk
+• Agency wait-time risk grows

-• Surge capacity is rented at premium rates
+• Surge capacity rented at premium rates

-DC at 80% Utilization
+Centre at 80% Utilization

 Modelled cost per meal